opentofu/opentofu/docs/architecture.md

 via
 [`configload.Loader`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/configs/configload#Loader).
-A loader deals with all of the details of installing child modules (during `opentf init`) and then locating those modules again when a configuration is loaded by a backend.
+A loader deals with all of the details of installing child modules (during `tofu init`) and then locating those modules again when a configuration is loaded by a backend.
 It takes the path to a root module and recursively loads all of the child modules to produce a single [`configs.Config`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/configs#Config) representing the entire configuration.

-OpenTF expects configuration files written in the OpenTF language, which is a DSL built on top of [HCL](https://github.com/hashicorp/hcl).
+OpenTofu expects configuration files written in the OpenTofu language, which is a DSL built on top of [HCL](https://github.com/hashicorp/hcl).
 Some parts of the configuration cannot be interpreted until we build and walk the graph, since they depend